gameboy9/DW2Randomizer/README.md

 - The house of healing's revive cost is randomized from 1-20GP/level.
 - The inns are randomized as well from 1-20GP/person.
 - All stats are completely randomized, but overflows will be prevented.
+- Magic learning is randomized, but spells will still be learned from top to bottom.
+No spell will be learned beyond level 30.
+- Magic strengths is randomized, but what the spells do has NOT been randomized.

 ## To Do/Wishlist
-- Randomize spell learning better in insane randomness.
 - Figure out a way to revive all party members with full HP and MP on a party wipe(AKA ColdAsACod), regardless of save location. (this only takes effect at the Rhone Shrine)
-- Figure out a way to adjust the interface so magic can be randomized effectively without UI confusion.
+- Figure out a way to adjust the interface so magic can be randomized effectively without UI confusion. (this will be a 2.0 feature)

 ## Special Thanks
 - Mcgrew, for his Dragon Warrior 1 Randomizer(https://github.com/mcgrew/dwrandomizer), giving me the inspiration to create this randomizer.
 Twitch:  http://www.twitch.tv/mcgrew